-Experts believe that the dominance of the left hemisphere makes the person more reasonable, with increased verbal skills and analytical thinking, while the dominance of the right hemisphere leads to increased intuition, perception and artistic tendencies.
+Experts believe that the dominance of the left hemisphere makes the person more reliant on logical thinking and leads to increased verbal skills and analytical thinking.
+In contrast, the dominance of the right hemisphere leads to increased intuition, perception, and enhanced creativity.

-“The top part plans and executes, while the bottom classifies and interprets information about the world that we receive,” say the two authors of the research.
+“The top part plans and executes while the bottom classifies and interprets information about the world that we receive,” said the two authors of the research.

-The foundations of the theory of knowledge models depend on how much the person relies on one, both or none of the two systems.
+The foundations of the theory of knowledge models depend on how much the person relies on one, both, or none of the two systems.
 This model determines how we react to the events around us and how we interact and connect with people.